 The Church’s obligation to participate in shaping the moral character of society is a requirement of our faith (Source, Feb.
 2020 digital edition, #9).
 Catholics are called to engage in the political process, guided by a well-formed conscience.
 To aid us in this process, the United States Conference of Catholic Bishops provides a teaching document on the political responsibility of Catholics called Forming Consciences for Faithful Citizenship (en Español).

-This document represents the U.S. bishops’ guidance for Catholics in the exercise of their rights and duties as participants in our country’s democracy.
+This document contains the U.S. bishops’ guidance for Catholics in excercising their rights and duties as participants in our country’s democracy.
 Forming Consciences for Faithful Citizenship doesn’t instruct Catholics to endorse specific candidates or issues, but instead is intended as a teaching guide.
-The bishops further explain that the document on faithful citizenship “does not offer a voters’ guide, scorecard of issues or direction on how to vote,” but rather, “applies Catholic moral principles to a range of important issues.”
+Additionally, the document on faithful citizenship “does not offer a voters’ guide, scorecard of issues or direction on how to vote,” but rather, “applies Catholic moral principles to a range of important issues.”

 USCCB (the public policy voice for the Catholic Church on national issues)